pgj/freebsd-wifibox-alpine/README.md

 guarantees or warranties.
 It is shared in the hope that is going to be useful and inspiring for others.*

+## Prerequisites

+For building the virtual disk image, [Squashfs-tools] or the corresponding `sysutils/squashfs-tools` FreeBSD package is used, which must be installed beforehand.
+Because a complete root file system is created in this case, system administrator (`root`) privileges are required.

 ## Installation

 Whenever possible, use the `net/wifibox-alpine` FreeBSD port from the